Apply for a License (Drivers 18+) in Illinois

-*You have 3 attempts to pass your written and/or driving test(s) in a 1-year period.
+*You have 3 attempts to pass your written and/or driving test(s) in a period of 1 year.

 Generally, drivers with vision, physical, or mental health issues must complete (along with their medical professionals) a Medical Report (Form DSD DC-163).

 Please contact your local Driver Services Facility if you’re unsure whether your condition requires a report.

 Restricted Local Driver's License in Illinois

 Restricted local licenses are designed for people who live in low-population areas ( 3,500 people or less) and would like licenses to drive only within certain areas, for example to the local bank or grocery store.

 You apply for a restricted local license the same way you apply for a regular Class D license (see above) EXCEPT you must also provide the route(s) within your small town you wish to travel for your driving test.

 Once you leave the Illinois Driver Services Facility:

 - An agent forwards your application to the Special License Unit.

 - Upon approval, you must pass a driving exam involving the routes you want to travel.

 - The Special License Unit will receive your results and, if you pass, mail you your restricted local license.

 Illinois Driver's License Fees

 Fees for an Illinois driver's license are as follows: